Morton-Xperts/dev-helpers/docs/ios-build.md

 # iOS Build Configuration (ios.json)

-`scripts/build-ios.sh` reads its parameters from a JSON file at the repo root named `ios.json`.
-This lets you customize the iOS build without editing the script.
+The `ios-build` Just recipe reads its parameters from a JSON file at the repo root named `ios.json`.
+This lets you customize the iOS build without editing code.

 ## Requirements
 - `jq` must be installed (used to parse `ios.json`).